revig/revigniter/README.md

 Please see the [installation section](http://revigniter.com/userGuide/installation/index.html) of the User Guide.

+### Upgrading

+For upgrading from a previous version see the [upgrade section](http://revigniter.com/userGuide/installation/upgrading.html) of the User Guide.

 ### License

 For the license terms see `LICENSE.txt` / `NOTICE.txt` files.